 Kollur Mookambika Temple 360 virtual tour

-Watch and share the 360-degree virtual reality tour of the Kollur Mookambika Temple, on the banks of the Sauparnika river, Karnataka, India
+Watch and share the 360-degree virtual reality tour of the Kollur Mookambika Temple, on the banks of the Sauparnika River, Karnataka, India

 History of Kollur Temple.

-About 135 km from Mangalore and 80 Kms from Udupi, in the valley of Kodachadri peak of Western Ghats, nestles a serene town Kollur.
+About 135 km from Mangalore and 80 Km from Udupi, in the valley of Kodachadri peak of Western Ghats, nestles a serene town Kollur.
 Here is the seat of the very famous Mookambika Temple on the banks of the never drying river Sauparnika This attractive Mookambika temple with gold plated crest and copper roofs attracts thousands of devotees.
 This is a well-known temple on the West Coast of Karnataka and is one of the most important places of pilgrimage attracting pilgrims from all over India.
-The temple is dedicated to Mookambika and stands on a spur of the Kodachadri peak.
+The temple is dedicated to Mookambika and stands on the spur of the Kodachadri peak.

 The Goddess Mookambika is in the form of Jyotir-Linga incorporating both Shiva and Shakthi.
 The Panchaloha image (five elements mixed metal) of the Goddess on Shree Chakra is stated to have been consecrated by Adi Shankaracharya during his visit to this place.
 There is an exquisite sculpture of Panchamukha Ganesha.